-- (ii) On 15 January 2021, Fraser and Neave Holdings Bhd, a subsidiary company of the Group, through its direct wholly-owned subsidiary, Awana Citra Sdn Bhd, completed the acquisition of the entire equity interest in each of the following companies: - (i) Sri Nona Food Industries Sdn Bhd; - (ii) Sri Nona Industries Sdn Bhd; and - (iii) Lee Shun Hing Sauce Industries Sdn Bhd, for an aggregate purchase consideration of RM59,498,000 (approximately \$19,337,000).
-A goodwill of \$8,788,000 was recognised on the acquisition based on the difference between the consideration and the fair value of the identifiable assets and liabilities at the date of the acquisition, upon completion of the Purchase Price Allocation exercise.
-The consideration was arrived at on a "willing-buyer-willing-seller" basis, taking into consideration, inter alia, the net asset value, brands and earnings of the 3 companies.
+On 15 December 2021, Warburg Vending Malaysia Sdn.
+Bhd., an indirect wholly-owned Malaysiaincorporated subsidiary company of the Group, completed the acquisition of the entire issued share capital of Ventaserv.
+The cash consideration was RM8,706,000 (approximately \$2,689,000).
+A goodwill of \$1,470,000 was recognised on the acquisition based on the difference between the consideration and the fair value of the identifiable assets and liabilities at the date of the acquisition determined upon completion of the Price Purchase Allocation exercise.
+The consideration was arrived at on a "willing-buyerwilling-seller" basis, taking into account inter alia, the existing assets, financial position and businesss prospects of Ventaserv and precedent transactions for companies engaged in similar businesses.